-6 Ways to boost employee retention during the busy holiday season
+6 Ways to boost employee retention through the busy holiday season

-Here are six strategies you can use at the end of the year to boost employee retention and avoid burnout during the busy holiday season.
+Here are six strategies you can use at the end of the year (or throughout the year) to boost employee retention and avoid burnout during the busy holiday season:

 1. Encourage employee-led initiatives

-According to a Gallup Report, 64% of employees are disengaged in the workplace, which affects employee performance and contributes to low workplace morale.
+According to a Gallup Report, 64% of employees are disengaged in the workplace, which has negative effects on employee performance and contributes to low workplace morale.

 That’s why it is vital to encourage employees to engage and participate in discussions.
 This can mean anything from gathering opinions on business operations to deciding on the travel destination for the year-end company trip.